Vivoy51/JAVA/README.md

-this is my first commit
+//this is my first commit
+//I am practice the git hub commands and learning how to use it